Key Takeaways

 2. List the areas your company services

-Setting a specific service area works great for the company itself too.
+Setting a specific service area works great for the company too.
 With it, you’re more aligned about who your customers are and what problems they face daily.
 In turn, this helps you create more relevant content – be it for SEO, advertising, or copywriting – which allows customers to identify their own problems and convert easier.

-Additionally, it provides relevant signals to Google about the areas it should display your business on platforms like Google Maps when customers search for your keywords.
+Additionally, it provides relevant signals to Google about the areas where it should display your business on platforms like Google Maps when customers search for your keywords.

 3. List your opening hours and holidays